Participants are expected to bring their own laptops, equipped with CASA pre-installed.

 L3+T3 Getting started with real data, interactive:

-This session will introduce the general form of a radio observation (scans, fields, spectral windows, etc).
+This session introduces the general form of a radio observation (scans, fields, spectral windows, etc).
 We will do some plotting, flagging, work with the Measurement Set browser, and briefly introduce TaQL.

 The session will use the data from the Calibration session (L5+T4) below.

-Open 3C277.1_cal2019.html in a browser in the HTML directory.
-This then gives links to the data and script.
+and open 3C277.1_cal2019.html in a browser in the HTML directory.
+This then gives instructions and links to the data and scripts.

 L6+T5 Introduction to imaging, interactive: